coolnikitav/CodingLearning/systemverilog/section-5-fundamentals-of-sv-oop-construct.md

-# Fundamentals of System Verilog OOP Construct
+# Fundamentals of SystemVerilog OOP Construct

 ## Fundamentals of Class